• Skip to main content

 Extra money was going towards all of debt each month.
 So, that meant everything else was hacked to make paying off debt possible.

 During that time, we truly understood what we wanted in life, what was important to us, and how we would get there.
+I guess you could say we began to budget our life.

 2. Live Within Your Means